tpluslabs/tplus-examples/dstack-helios-tdx/README.md

 > NB: we're not necessarily advocating for dstack nodes to infer the cluster they want to join based on operator choices.
 This is an experiment.

-When a node is spinned up without specifying peers it assumes it's being bootstrapped and creates it own view of the dstack newtork.
-Other peers can now be spinned up and join the bootstrapped node.
+When a node is spinned up without specifying peers it assumes it's being bootstrapped and creates it own view of the dstack network.
+Other peers can now be spun up and join the bootstrapped node.

-When they request to join the bootsrapped node a P2P connection over QUIC is established between the two peers as follows:
+When they request to join the bootstrapped node a P2P connection over QUIC is established between the two peers as follows:

 ```
 Peer wants to join bootstrap B_0 -> Peer establishes connection with B_0.